scikit-hep/awkward/README.md

    * [Continuous integration](https://dev.azure.com/jpivarski/Scikit-HEP/_build?definitionId=3&_a=summary) and [continuous deployment](https://dev.azure.com/jpivarski/Scikit-HEP/_build?definitionId=4&_a=summary) are hosted by Azure Pipelines.
    * [Release history](https://awkward-array.readthedocs.io/en/latest/_auto/changelog.html) (changelog) is hosted by ReadTheDocs.
+   * [CONTRIBUTING.md](CONTRIBUTING.md) provides more information on how to contribute.

 ## Using Awkward Array as a dependency